bpm-rocks/is/README.md

 Test if a variable exists, if it is an array and if it is a function.

-The library adds functions to a Bash environment so your shell scripts can leverage this extra functionaly.
+The library adds functions to a Bash environment so your shell scripts can leverage this extra functionality.
 Though it is intended to be included with [BPM](http://bpm.sh), that is not strictly necessary because this has no dependencies.

 Installation
 ============

-Add to your `bpm.ini` file, the following dependency.
+Add to your `bpm.ini` file the following dependency.

     [dependencies]
     is=*